-No Sales of Similar Securitie
+No Sales of Similar Securities

-We and our executive officers and directors who are not selling in this offering have entered into lock-up agreements with the underwriters.
-Under these agreements, we and each of these persons may not, without the prior written approval of Banc of America Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated on behalf of the underwriters, offer, sell, contract to sell or otherwise dispose of or hedge our Class A common stock or securities convertible into or exchangeable for our Class A common stock.
+We, the selling stockholders and our executive officers and directors have entered into lock-up agreements with the underwriters.
+Under these agreements, we and each of these persons may not, without the prior written approval of Banc of America Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated on behalf of the underwriters, offer, sell, contract to sell or otherwise dispose of or hedge our common stock or securities convertible into or exchangeable for our common stock.
 These restrictions will be in effect for a period of 90 days after the date of this prospectus and may be released at any time and without notice by Banc of America Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated, at their sole discretion.
-In addition, the company's original shareholders who are selling stockholders (constituting all but one of the selling stockholders, which is a charitable organization) have each agreed with the underwriters and us that they will not sell or otherwise dispose of any shares of Class A common stock, or securities convertible into or exchangeable for our Class A common stock, without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus.
-This agreement is subject to the following exceptions, none of which could result in selling stockholders receiving eash proceeds from the disposition of their shares within the two-year period:
+Similarly, the selling stockholders have agreed that they will not sell or otherwise dispose of any shares of common stock for a period of 2 years after the date of this prospectus, except that up to 500,000 shares may be transferred by the selling stockholders as a charitable contribution after the first anniversary of the lock-up.
+This lock-up restriction may be removed with the consent of the underwriters and the approval of a majority of our independent directors prior to 2 years after the offering without prior notice.